 (4) We provide an ongoing institutional forum and professional network of exchange among scholars and activists who are working to understand globalization and create identities, relationships, practices, and institutional mechanisms that are contributing to currents of global development that are democratic, just, secure, and sustainable.

 (5) We work to transnationalize our association by deliberately recruiting new members who live, work, and research social problems in the Global South.
 Our intention in doing so is to increase our awareness and understanding of the transnational impact local practices in the Global North, as well as the transnational impact of local practices in the Global South, and to democratize the production of activist-scholarship within newly forged transnational networks of research on social problems of mutual concern.

-Division mission statement reviewed in November 2017 by Beth Williford, Manhattanville College, Global Division Chair, 2017-2019.
+Division mission statement reviewed in November 2019 by Manjusha Nair, George Mason University, Global Division Chair, 2019-2021.
+No edits were made.
 Division mission statement was last edited in 2015 by Stephanie A. Limoncelli, Loyola Marymount University, Global Division Chair, 2015-2017,

 A brief list of recommended books and edited collections include:

 [*Indicates recipient of the Global Division’s Best Book on Globalization Award]